subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ {\overline P(q)}) = (1 - m)\delta(q-q_1) + m\delta(q-q_0)\ \ \ with \ \ \ 0\le q_0 \le q_1 \le 1\ \ \ and\ \ \ 0\le m\le 1    $$

 where $q_1$ and $q_0$ are the self overlap and cross overlap parameters for pure states of the system.
-The parameters $m, q_0, q_1$ can be determined by solving the saddle point equations for the free energy of the system, and this results in

-$$ q_0 = 0 $$

-i.e., the cross overlap between different pure states is zero.
-The values of $m$ and $q_1$ are determined by solving additional equations (which I am going o leave out, the interested reader can refer to Section 3.5 of [Castellani and Cavagna](https://arxiv.org/abs/cond-mat/0505032).
+The parameters $m, q_0, q_1$ can be determined by solving the saddle point equations for the free energy of the system, and this results in $q_0 = 0$, i.e., the cross overlap between different pure states is zero.
+The values of $m$ and $q_1$ are determined by solving additional equations (which I am going to leave out, the interested reader can refer to Section 3.5 of [Castellani and Cavagna](https://arxiv.org/abs/cond-mat/0505032)).
-It has been proven that this 1RSB solution is exact for the PSM model, i.e., there is no further symmetry breaking as the temperature is further reduced below $T_c$..
+It has been shown that this 1RSB solution is exact for the PSM model, i.e., there is no further symmetry breaking as the temperature is further reduced below $T_c$.

 There exists an analogue to the TAP equation in the PSM model, which can be used to count the number of pure states when $T<T_c$.
-When this analysis is carried out, it results in the surprising discovery that: the solutions to the TAP equation are given by $m_i = \sqrt{q}\sigma_i$, where the $\sigma_i$ are the minima of the energy function and $q$ is the self overlap, given by
+When this analysis is carried out, it results in the surprising discovery:
+The solutions to the TAP equation are given by $m_i = \sqrt{q}\sigma_i$, where the $\sigma_i$ are the minima of the energy function and $q$ is the self overlap.
+These are obtained by solving the equations

 $$ {\partial H(\sigma)\over{\partial\sigma_i}} = 0,\ \ \ \sum_i\sigma_i^2 = N $$

 $$ {1\over N}{p\over 2} q^{{p\over 2}-1} H(\sigma) + {\partial R\over{\partial q}} = 0,\ \ \ where \ \ \ R = 1-{1\over{2\beta}}\log(1-q) - {\beta\over 4}[(p-1)q^p - pq^{p-1}] $$

-Note that the solutions to the first equation $\sigma_i$ do not depend on the temperature, however the value of the self overlap $q$ does.
-Hence in a PSM there is a 1-1 mapping between the minima of the Hamiltonian and the minima of the free energy. $T=0$ the two co-incide, but as the temperature is increased, thermal fluctuations cause the confgurations to change into pure states.
+Note that the solutions $\sigma_i$ to the first equation do not depend on the temperature, however the value of the self overlap $q$ does.
+Hence in a PSM there is a 1-1 mapping between the minima of the Hamiltonian and the minima of the free energy.
+At $T=0$ the two co-incide, but as the temperature is increased, thermal fluctuations cause the confgurations to change into pure states.

 ### Simulated Annealing

 [Kirkpatrick, Gelatt and Vechi](https://mk.bcgsc.ca/papers/kirkpatrick-simulatedannealing.pdf) applied the Metropolis algorithm to the problem of combinatorial optimization, and called the resulting technique simulated annealing.
-Combinatorial optimization is the problem of minimizing a cost function which is a function of a number of independent variables $(x_1,x_2,...,x_N)$, and this can be likened to the energy function in statistical mechanics.
+Combinatorial optimization is the problem of minimizing a cost function $f(x_1,x_2,...,x_N)$, and this can be likened to the energy function in statistical mechanics.
 If we try to find the minimum using a brute force search over the configuration space, there is a good chance that the optimization will get stuck at a local minumum, and this corresponds to trying to find the lowest energy configuration for a spin system at $T=0$.

-Kirkpatrick et.al. proposed adding a temperature variable to the optimization, and then using the Metropolis algorithm to find the low energy configurations.
+Kirkpatrick et.al. proposed adding a temperature variable to the optimization, which results in random thermal spin fluctuations, and then using the Metropolis algorithm to find the low energy configurations.
 This allows the optimization to jump out of local minima as long as $T>0$, with finite probability.
-They proposed that the optimization start at a high temperature, and then lower the temperature by slow stages until the system "freezes" and no further changes occur.
+They proposed that the optimization start at a high temperature, and then lower the temperature by slow stages, until the system "freezes" and no further changes occur.
 At each temperature the the simulation should proceed long enough for the system to reach equilibrium.

-## From Spin Glass to Hopfield Networks: Engineering the Energy Landscape of a Spin Glass System
+## Hopfield Networks: Engineering the Energy Landscape of a Spin Glass System

 The physicist John Hopfield was at Princeton during the 1970s, and he was instrumental in luring away Phil Anderson from Bell Labs to Princeton during that time.
 Anderson acquainted Hopfield with his work in spin glasses (see the Edwards-Anderson model in the previous section), and Hopfield began thinking about how these results could be applied to model biological systems.
 He was intrigued by the possibility of creating an energy landscape with multiple valleys, and wondered if the equilibrium spin configuration in each valley (at T = 0) could be used an an associative memory.
 Subsequently he succeeded in creating a spin glass inspired model which indeed could do so, as explained next.